celo-org/build-with-celo-hackathon/README.md

+# Construction of a new building can cause harm to the environment in many ways.
+Things negatively impact the environment include:

 # ⚡ Build with Celo Hackathon ⚡

 Build with Celo Hackathon is a three (3) phase hackathon event focused on Regenerative Finance (#ReFi) within DAOs, NFTs, Gaming (GameFi), Social Impact (SocialFI) and developer tooling/infrastructure on the Celo platform.